Same-sex marriage in South Dakota

-Same-sex marriage in South Dakota has been legal since June 26, 2015 when the U.S. Supreme Court ruled in Obergefell v.
+Same-sex marriage has been legal in South Dakota since June 26, 2015 when the U.S. Supreme Court ruled in Obergefell v.
 Hodges that the U.S. Constitution guarantees same-sex couples the right to marry.
-Attorney General Marty Jackley issued a statement critical of the ruling but said South Dakota is obligated to comply and the state would recognize same-sex marriages.
+Attorney General Marty Jackley issued a statement critical of the ruling but said that the state would comply and recognize same-sex marriages.
+Prior to this, a lawsuit seeking to declare the ban unconstitutional, Rosenbrahn v.
+Daugaard, had been filed in federal district court in May 2014.
+On January 12, 2015, Judge Karen Schreier ruled for the plaintiffs, finding that South Dakota was depriving them of their fundamental right to marry.
+The state appealed to the Eighth Circuit Court of Appeals, which suspended proceedings in April 2015 pending the outcome of Obergefell.
+Following the Supreme Court ruling, the Eighth Circuit affirmed the judgement of the district court.

+Previously, South Dakota had restricted marriage to the "union of a man and a woman" both by statute and in its State Constitution.
+Polling suggests that a majority of South Dakota residents support the legal recognition of same-sex marriage.
+Despite this, a number of Republican politicians have continued to introduce motions urging the overturning of Obergefell.

 Legal history

 Restrictions

-South Dakota voters adopted a constitutional amendment in November 2006 that defined marriage as the union of a man and a woman and prohibited the recognition of same-sex relationships under any other name, such as civil unions and domestic partnerships.
+South Dakota voters adopted a constitutional amendment in November 2006 that defined marriage as the "union of a man and a woman" and prohibited the recognition of same-sex relationships under any other name, such as civil unions and domestic partnerships.
 Similar restrictions appear in the state statutes as well.

-In 2023, Representative Linda Duba introduced a bill to repeal the statutory ban and explicitly define marriage as the union between "two persons".
-A House committee voted 7–5 to kill the bill on February 13, 2023.
+These provisions have since been declared unconstitutional and unenforceable, though remain on the books.
+In 2023, Representative Linda Duba introduced a bill to officially repeal the statutory ban and explicitly define marriage as the union of "two persons".
+A House committee voted 5–7 to kill her bill on February 13, 2023.